youngblood/git-test-repo/README.md

 2. On GitHub, I changed this to a markdown list and added this line
 3. Corrected the ordered list markdown, also on GitHub
 4. Adding another line to test out Fetch command
+5. Finally adding a line in the local master.